-Coronavirus: 240 new cases reported in last 12 hours as total rises to 1,637, says health ministry

-The toll rose to 38, while 133 patients have been cured or discharged.

-India has reported 240 new Covid-19 cases in the last 12 hours, with the number rising to 1,637 on Wednesday, the Ministry of Health and Family Welfare said.
-The toll rose to 38, while 133 patients have been cured or discharged.
+Covid-19: 376 new cases in 24 hours – biggest single-day spike, Centre attributes it to Delhi event

+However, during the daily media briefing, the ministry’s Joint Secretary Lav Agarwal said 386 new positive cases were reported in the last 24 hours.
+“I want to highlight that the rise in the number of positive cases does not represent a national trend, but if there will be a failure anywhere, obviously cases will rise,” he said.

+Agarwal added that 154 fresh cases were reported due to the transit history of those who attended the Tablighi Jamaat congregation in Delhi, reported PTI.
+These include 23 new Covid-19 cases from Jammu and Kashmir, 20 from Telangana, 18 from Delhi, 65 from Tamil Nadu, 17 from Andhra Pradesh, nine from Andaman and Nicobar Islands and two from Puducherry.

-Several cases of Covid-19 in Delhi as well as in other states have been traced to a congregation held at the Nizamuddin Markaz in the national Capital last month, which thousands attended.
-Many state governments are trying to trace the people who returned after attending the event.
+Several cases of Covid-19 in Delhi as well as in other states have been traced to the congregation held at the Nizamuddin Markaz in the national Capital last month, which thousands attended.
+Many state governments have been trying to trace the people who returned after attending the event.
 As many as seven people – one from Kashmir and six from Telangana, died of Covid-19 in the days following the congregation.

 The Centre has declared the Markaz a coronavirus hotspot, while the Delhi government and police have evacuated 2,361 persons from there.
 So far, 91 people who were among the attendees at the programme and their contacts, have tested positive for the virus.

-The highest number, 50, was detected in Tamil Nadu.
+Meanwhile, the highest number of cases was reported from Tamil Nadu on Wednesday, reported The News Minute.
+The state’s Health Secretary Beela Rajesh said 110 new coronavirus patients who tested positive were part of the congregation.
+After an appeal from the state authorities, 1,103 people came forward for testing.
+The patients who attended the Delhi event belong to 19 districts across the state.

 As Scroll.in reported previously, thousands of Indians and hundreds of foreigners had attended the conference that took place on March 9 and 10 in the densely populated Nizamuddin area.
 The conference was organised by the Tablighi Jamaat preachers at the Alami Markaz Banglewali Masjid in Delhi.
 An Islamic evangelical organisation, the Jamaat, an offshoot of the Deobandi movement, has its presence in several parts of India and countries in South Asia and South-East Asia.